 - IELTS Score Requirement: 6.5 Overall Band Score

 - Intensive English Program Certificate of Completion: UNT’s Intensive English Language Program, University of Houston LCC Intensive English Program or Texas International Education Consortium (TIEP) advanced-level program (generally J-1 scholars)

 The Office of Admissions Processing conducts in-house credential evaluations; external evaluations are not required.
 Admission is based on TWU’s standards of evaluation and that may differ from standards of outside evaluators.
 All required applications documents, including all academic credentials, must be complete before a credential evaluation can commence.
 Admissions Processing does not do on-the-spot evaluations.
 The timeline for this process can range from two to six weeks.
 For this reason, the preferred application deadline is encouraged

 Can F-1 visa holders receive federal financial air or scholarships?

-F-1 students are not eligible for federal financial aid but are eligible for merit based scholarships.
+F-1 students are not eligible for federal financial aid but are eligible for merit-based scholarships.
 F-1 visa holders are required by DHS to prove they have funding available for their education before they arrive in the U.S. They are not eligible for need-based funding.
 Students may apply for merit-based scholarships as soon as they have been accepted to the university.
-Additionally, by receiving a scholarship or Graduate Assistantship position, a F-1 student may subtract those funds from the amount they must show to obtain an I-20
+Additionally, by receiving a scholarship or Graduate Assistantship position, an F-1 student may subtract those funds from the amount they must show to obtain an I-20

 How much money does an F-1 student have to provide they have to obtain an I-20?